KARNATISAITHARUN/documentation/introduction/helloshiftleft.md

 ### Triggering HelloShiftLeft Activity

-Use the following script (in a separate terminal window) to trigger HelloShiftLeft activity, and view that activity in the ShiftLeft Dashboard
+Use the following script (in a separate terminal window) to trigger HelloShiftLeft activity, and view that activity in the [ShiftLeft Dashboard](../using-inspect-protect/using-workflow/vulnerability-dashboard.md).

 ```
 curl -s localhost:8081/customers/1 >/dev/null ;